awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_dynamodb_web_app/Readme.md

 #### To create the service classes

-1. Create the **com.aws.services** package.
+1. Create the **com.example.services** package.
+2. Create the **DynamoDBService** class and add the Java code to it.
-2. Create the **SendMessages** class and add the Java code to it.
+3. Create the **SendMessages** class and add the Java code to it.
-3. Create the **WriteExcel** class and add the Java code to it.
+4. Create the **WriteExcel** class and add the Java code to it.
+5. Create the **Work** class and add the Java code to it.

 ## Create the HTML files

-At this point, you have created all of the Java files required for the AWS Tracking application.
+At this point, you have created all of the Java files required for the *DynamoDB Item Tracker* application.
 Now you create the HTML files that are required for the application's graphical user interface (GUI).
 Under the resource folder, create a template folder and then create the following HTML files:

 + **login.html**
 + **index.html**